inbo/tutorials/content/tutorials/spatial_variograms/index.md

 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-smooth-data-1.png"
 id="fig-smooth-data"
 alt="Figure 2: The data, smoothed with a 2D Gaussian kernel.
 The edges are darker due to edge wrapping." />
+<figcaption>Figure 2: The data, smoothed with a 2D Gaussian kernel.
+The edges are darker due to edge wrapping.</figcaption>

 Nice and smooth.
 Feel free to draw a sunset by adjusting `a`.